Plastic Cloud extension

 Where is Plastic Cloud hosted?

 Versioned files are stored in Azure blob storage.
-Each blob is replicated up to six times on two different physical locations.
+Each blob is replicated up to six times in two different

 What does it mean to choose a datacenter?

-In order to speed up the data transfer, you can choose the closest datacenter to you to store your versioned file data.
+To speed up the data transfer, you can choose the closest datacenter to you to store your versioned

 Does Plastic Cloud provide a way to browse repositories online?